BAPTIZE IN THE NAME OF JESUS CHRIST

 It is a personal, physical act that symbolizes our desire and willingness to put to death an old life of sin in order to live as a new creation reconciled to God[2].
 Only the blood of Jesus Christ covers sin; therefore, baptism is relevant when associated with His sacrifice.
 “Baptized in the name of Jesus Christ” means the act of water immersion is a likeness of, and a conjoining with, His death.

-ROMANS 6:4-7 Therefore, we were buried with Him through the baptism into the death; so that, just as Christ was raised from the dead by the glory of the Father, in the same way, we also should walk in newness of life.
-5 For if we have been conjoined together in the likeness of His death, so also shall we be in the likeness of His resurrection.
-6 Knowing this, that our old man was co-crucified with Him in order that the body of sin might be destroyed, so that we might no longer be enslaved to sin; 7 Because the one who has died to sin has been justified from sin.
+ROMANS 6:4-7 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
+5 For if we have been united together in the likeness of His death, certainly we also shall be in the likeness of His resurrection, 6 knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.
+7 For he who has died has been freed from sin.

 Paul made this exceptionally clear in his rhetorical response to the Corinthians who were disputing about the importance of name of the person doing the baptism over the name of the One who died for our sins:

-1 CORINTHIANS 1:11-13 For my brethren, it has been declared to me concerning you, by those of the house of Chloe, that there are contentions among you.
-12 Now this I say, since everyone among you says, “I am of Paul”; or, “I am of Apollos”; or, “I am of Cephas”; or “I am of Christ.”
-13 Has Christ been divided?
+1 CORINTHIANS 1:11-13 For it has been declared to me concerning you, my brethren, by those of Chloe’s household, that there are contentions among you.
+12 Now I say this, that each of you says, “I am of Paul,” or “I am of Apollos,” or “I am of Cephas,” or “I am of Christ.”
+13 Is Christ divided?
 Was Paul crucified for you?
-Or were you baptized into the name of Paul?
+Or were you baptized in the name of Paul?

 Obviously, Paul was not crucified for the salvation of the Corinthians, so none of them were (or could be) baptized into Paul’s name.
 Even if this were the case, then Christ would be divided!
 Divided how?
 The Corinthians emphasized baptisms in accordance with the names of the men who performed them—men such Paul, Apollos, and Cephas—and this was a matter of pride and putting men before God.
 They clearly did not understand the meaning, purpose, and authority behind baptism.
 God the Father[3] proclaimed that Jesus Christ is His ONLY Son and the ONLY name through which we receive eternal life!